inyo-gov/hydro-data/README.md

 2.  **Open the Project in RStudio:**

     -   Navigate to the directory where you cloned the repository.
-    -   Double-click on the `pumping-management.Rproj` file to open the project in RStudio.
+    -   Double-click on the `hydro-data.Rproj` file to open the project in RStudio.

 3.  **Install Git LFS and Pull Large Files:**